 Reduce your diet’s impact on the planet by adopting an eco-friendly meal plan this week or all year.
 Even adopting one day a week of planet-friendly eating can make a huge impact.

 MONDAY: Meatless/Vegan Monday

 During WWI, the government encouraged Americans to reduce their intake of staple foods to aid the war effort—in part by adopting Meatless Monday and Wheatless Wednesday.
-Though those days were left behind after the war, climate activists have also pushed for people to eat meat-free at least one day per week, because of a study by think tank Worldwatch stating that the UN has vastly under-estimated the impact of animals, and that 50 percent of all greenhouse gases come from meat, dairy, and egg farming.
+Though those days were left behind after the war, climate activists have also pushed for people to eat meat-free at least one day per week.
+Nearly 60% of all global greenhouse gas emissions can be contributed to animal agriculture, according to research published in academic journal Nature Food.

 Ideas for vegetarian dinner: